ELIXIR-IIB-training/website/_posts/2017-10-18-Nettab-Palermo.md

     - early registration: September 23, 2017
     - on-line registration: October 8, 2017

-Priority will be given to workshop participants on a first-come/first-served policy.
-For the participants ONLY to the tutorials, those with an adequate profile will be accepted immediately, especially if they come from other countries (to allow them to find reasonably cheap flight tickets)
+A maximum of **25** candidates will be accepted in the course.
+Priority will be given to NETTAB workshop participants on a first-come/first-served policy.
+For the participants ONLY to the tutorials, those with an adequate profile will be accepted immediately, especially if they come from other countries (to allow them to find reasonably cheap flight tickets).

 <br>
 **PLEASE REGISTER [HERE](http://www.igst.it/nettab/2017/programme/tutorials/)**